This U2 General Admission (GA) Guide has been updated and will be refined throughout the 2019 Joshua Tree Tour.

 Q: What happens when I get to the queue, do I get a number for my spot?

-A: Unless it’s like Boston (as mentioned above) where the venue offers numbered wristbands to keep the queue organized, the majority of places are self-governed and self-policed.
-When you get to the queue, go to the front of the line and ask who’s handling the numbers.
+A: When you get to the GA, who’s handling the (fan distributed) GA numbers.
 A fan will have a marker and will write a number on the back of your hand and may even write your name down in a book.
 This is all informal mind you.
-In a way, it is necessary, to hold order in the line.
-The self-governed number system does not happen at all U2 concerts.
-In 2005, I never saw this at Milan, Oslo, Berlin, or Munich.

 View this post on Instagram